-- A \$20 non-refundable application fee must be submitted; - Candidates accepted into degree and some certificate programs must submit a non-refundable \$100 tuition deposit to secure their spot in the program to which they were accepted; - Students who have been formally accepted into a program and who wish to be considered for a room in a Residence Hall on campus must submit the \$100 housing deposit with the residence hall application; the tuition and housing deposits must both be paid in order for the application to be considered. - (See Residence Life at www.nhti.edu/student-life/residence-life)
+- Students accepted into following programs: Dental Assisting, Dental Hygiene, Diagnostic Medical Sonography, Nursing (RN & LPN-RN Option), Orthopaedic Technology (Degree & Certificate), Paramedic Emergency Medicine, Radiation Therapy (Degree & Certificate), and Radiologic Technology) must submit a non-refundable \$100 tuition deposit to secure their spot in the program to which they were accepted.
+This deposit will be credited toward first semester tuition. - Students who have been formally accepted into a program and who wish to be considered for a room in a Residence Hall on campus must submit the \$100 housing deposit with the residence hall application; the tuition and housing deposits must both be paid in order for the application to be considered. - (See Residence Life at www.nhti.edu/student-life/residence-life)